johnelf/watchman/README.md

 4. The `report.html` would be generated in current working directory.

-*Note: The keywords are not case insensitive.*
+*Note: The keywords are case insensitive.*

 ## What does a formatted csv file look like